orkestrel/validator/README.md

 - Validate at the edges, keep internals typed: accept `unknown`, then narrow precisely.
 - Small, composable helpers instead of a monolithic schema DSL.
-- Rich, path‑aware assertion errors with machine‑readable metadata for tooling and UIs.
 - Predictable semantics for deep equality and clone checks with cycle safety.

 ## Quick start